dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 Both [Blade templates](https://laravel.com/docs/blade#displaying-data) and [Vue templates](https://vuejs.org/v2/guide/#Declarative-Rendering) use moustache syntax (i.e. `{{ message }}`) for variable interpolation.

-If necessary, you can simply prepend an `@` in order to [instruct the Blade template rendering engine](https://laravel.com/docs/blade#blade-and-javascript-frameworks) to ignore this statement, leaving it to be later processed by Vue.
+If necessary, you can simply prepend an `@` in order to [instruct the Blade template rendering engine](https://laravel.com/docs/blade#blade-and-javascript-frameworks) to not process the statement; leaving it to be later processed by Vue.

 ```html
 <p>You have @{{ messageCount }} new message(s).</p>